oryoruk/oryoruk.github.io/README.md

   - ~~Links to GitHub/Bitbucket~~
   - Address
   - ~~New email addresses~~
-- Look into options to consolidate blog and static website
+- Look into options to consolidate blog and static website into a dynamic one
 - Migrate existing blog and static website into the new dynamic one